wifisensing/PicoScenes-github-pages/pages/appnotes/connect-usrp.md

   <p style="font-style: italic; margin-top: 10px;">USB 3.0 cable for connecting NI USRP B2x0 devices</p>
 </div>

-{% include note.html content="As described in [Bandwidth Computation](#prelogue-how-much-transfer-bandwidth-needed-for-signal-streaming), the USB 3.0 connection significantly limits the B2x0's maximum sampling rate, specifically to 28 MHz sampling rate for two channels, or 56 MHz for a single channel.
+{% include note.html content="The USB 3.0 connection significantly limits the B2x0's maximum sampling rate, specifically to 28 MHz sampling rate for two channels, or 56 MHz for a single channel.
 To fully utilize the performance of the AD9361 frontend, consider the [NI USRP E320](#ni-usrp-e320), which avoids this limitation with a 10GbE connection." %}

 ## NI USRP N2x0